mhawarey/vlbi-delay-model/README.md

 correction and treat 2nd order effects as negligible at the sub-millimetre level.
 With international space geodesy now targeting sub-millimetre baseline accuracy, the 2nd order term — at the few-psec per-baseline scale — becomes relevant.
+Thank you for your attention to this matter.

 ## Author